New Academic and Exempt Staff Employees

 IU 457(b) Retirement Plan

 You can enhance your retirement savings through pre-tax or Roth after-tax contributions to one or both supplemental retirement plans.
 All newly eligible employees are automatically enrolled in the TDA plan at a 5% pre-tax contribution level, but you can change or waive your enrollment, or enroll in the IU 457(b) plan, at any time.
+You are fully vested in this plan upon enrollment.

 Spending & Saving Accounts